OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

             <br>
             Boot Page : user1<br>
             <br>
-            Note: This feature is not supported on the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile)
+            Note: This feature is not supported on the Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile)
         </tr>
 </td>
         </tr>